Kalasky/spotifly/README.md

   ```sh
   code .
   ```

-> You can open a new terminal in Visual Studio Code by pressing ```Ctrl + ` ``` or by clicking on the "Terminal" tab and then clicking on the "New Terminal" button.
+  > You can open a new terminal in Visual Studio Code by pressing `` Ctrl + `  `` or by clicking on the "Terminal" tab and then clicking on the "New Terminal" button.
 This way you don't have to keep switching back and forth between windows powershell and Visual Studio Code.

 5. Setup your database:

 - a.
 Visit https://account.mongodb.com/account/login and log in or setup your MongoDB account.
   > If this is your first time making an account with Mongo Atlas, choose Javascript as your preferred language.
 - b.
 Click on the "Create" button.
 Select the "Shared" option.
 Use AWS for the cloud provider.
 Select the "Free" option for the cluster tier, it should be the default "M0 Sandbox".
 Click on the "Create Cluster" button.
   - You will be prompted to make a database user.
 You can put anything for the user name, but usually you just put it as "admin".
 For the password, you can use a password generator to generate a secure password.
 Make sure to save the password somewhere safe.
 You will need it later.
   - You will be prompted to add an IP address.
 You can add your current IP address.
 - c.
 Once the cluster is created, click on the "Connect" button.
 Click on the "Connect Your Application" button.
-Copy the connection string and save it to a text file.
-You will need this later. ```Make sure the connection string is for the node.js driver.```
+Copy the connection string and save it to a notepad.
+You will need this later. `Make sure the connection string is for the node.js driver.`

 <!-- CONFIGURATION -->

 ## Configuration

-1. Locate the .env.example file in in Visual Studio Code ```where all the files are on the left side``` and rename it to ```.env```
+1. Locate the .env.example file in Visual Studio Code `where all the files are on the left side` and rename it to `.env`
+> Just to reiterate, rename the `.env.example` file to `.env`.
+If you don't do this, the project will not work.
-2. Open the ```.env``` file and enter the following information:
+2. Open the `.env` file and enter the following information:

 ### Spotify

-- `SPOTIFY_USERNAME`: Your Spotify username
+- `SPOTIFY_USERNAME`: Your Spotify username __MAKE SURE IT IS ALL LOWERCASE__
 - `SPOTIFY_CLIENT_ID`: The Client ID you copied in your notepad from the Spotify Developer Dashboard
 - `SPOTIFY_CLIENT_SECRET`: The Client Secret you copied in your notepad from the Spotify Developer Dashboard
 - `SPOTIFY_REDIRECT_URI`: http://localhost:8888/api/spotify/callback